SF Sol FC

 The SF Sol coaching philosophy is to inspire young women to grow through sports while learning the value of discipline, teamwork, and effort.
 Most coaches say its not all about winning and that skill development is their motto.
 We agree with this however, additionally our goal is to teach life skills, keep girls in the game, and build up their confidence on and off the field.
 We are not “win at all costs” coaches, instead it is important for children to understand life’s lessons and to learn from their mistakes in a safe and honest environment.

 SF Sol’s year long skill development training will be based on the ODP (Olympic Development Program) curriculum.
-The Club will also provide Friday Clinics during the season that offer a 1:3 training ratio in which 3 players at a time will work with one trainer on specific skill sets in order to get targeted training development.
-Players will be put into the rotation each week with various drills based on need.
+The Club will also provide Specialized Clinics during the season that offer a small group of players time to work with one trainer on specific skill sets in order to get targeted training development.
+Players will be placed into the rotation with various drills based on need.
 There is no additional cost for this and will give them some customized training to help them improve.

 Monthly specialized trainings will be incorporated into the season’s practices to cover areas in: goal keeping, injury prevention techniques for girls specifically (especially for the knee’s), and fitness agility.

 Practices will be two times a week for 1.5 hours for Prep teams, the locations will be in San Francisco.
 Games will be once a week on the weekends with the opportunity to compete in one or two tournaments per season.
 For Rec teams, practices will be once a week and games once a week as well.